-- Mainly, the HOW part will be treated in the rest of the course.
+Most of the course will be spent on learning how to encode and decode the data to be transmitted or stored.
+So, the HOW part will be treated almost exclusively in the rest of the course.
 Let's pause for a few minutes and talk briefly about the WHY.
-That is, "Why do we use coding?" - Take as an example, a communications link using a digital modulation such as Binary Shift Keying (BPSK).
-The probability of bit error also called Bit Error Rate (BER) is given by:
+That is, "Why do we use coding?"